you write the script of your own life with the help of people who love or

 essence of life learning is to move away from controlling kids’ learning

-(and lives, for that matter, but the dilemma is to figure out how much guidance
+(and lives, for that matter).
+But the dilemma many parents experience is to figure out how much guidance

 is in relation to that.
 Each child and each parent will differ in their